Continuing Professional Development: Requirements

-This policy does not apply to physicians on the Education Register, which includes the Clinical Assessment license and postgraduate training and practising licences.
+This policy does not apply to physicians on the Education Register, which includes the Clinical Assessment license, and Postgraduate Training licence and Postgraduate Practising licence.

 Enrolment and Participation in CPD

-- enroll with and meet the requirements of the Maintenance of Proficiency (Mainpro+) program of the College of Family Physicians of Canada (CFPC); or
+- enroll with and meet the requirements of the Maintenance of Proficiency (Mainpro+) program3 of the College of Family Physicians of Canada (CFPC); or

-- enroll with and meet the requirements of the Maintenance of Certification (MOC) program of the Royal College of Physicians and Surgeons of Canada (RCPSC).
+- enroll with and meet the requirements of the Maintenance of Certification (MOC) program4 of the Royal College of Physicians and Surgeons of Canada (RCPSC);or

-Physicians must meet both minimum annual requirements (adherence) and cumulative 5-year requirements (compliance) for Continuing Professional Development for their program.
+Physicians enrolled in one of the above programs must meet both minimum annual requirements (adherence) and cumulative requirements (compliance) for Continuing Professional Development for their program.

-- All Clinical Assistants must meet the Continuing Professional Development requirements of their respective Clinical Assistant Program at Nova Scotia Health (NSH) or the Izaak Walton Killam (IWK) Health Centre, as laid out in the College’s policy on Clinical Assistant Program.
+- All Clinical Assistants must meet the Continuing Professional Development requirements of their respective Clinical Assistant Program at Nova Scotia Health (NSH) or the Izaak Walton Killam (IWK) Health Centre, as laid out in the College’s policy Physician Extender Program6.